Simpli-Code/Philosophers/README.md

 • while thinking, they are not eating nor sleeping; and of course, while sleeping, they are not eating nor thinking.

 • There are also chopsticks on the table.
-There is only one single chopstick per philosophers.
+There is only one single chopstick for each philosopher.

 • Because serving and eating spaghetti with only one chopstick is very inconvenient, a philosopher takes their right and their left chopstick to eat, one in each hand.